What Documents Are Needed For A Mortgage?

 Key Takeaways:

-• You’ll need to provide financial documents to your lender to get a mortgage.
+• Like when you got a mortgage preapproval, you’ll need to provide financial documents to your lender to get a mortgage.

 • Your lender will review your finances to confirm that you can afford your monthly mortgage payment.